hbot07/drone-mapping-end-to-end-workflow/user_manual.md

 *Step  to  are needed only for multi-battery missions.*

 **Step 16:** The battery low alarm triggers at around 20% battery and the automatic return to home features triggers after reaching a certain threshold of battery level (less than 20%, at around 17% in our case).
 If this automatic feature has not been triggered, click on the return to home icon (RTH) on the top right.
 Any of these two will result in the pop-up "Returning Home".
 Click "OK".
+We found that majority of the

 <img src="https://github.com/user-attachments/assets/06d52eea-273f-40f2-ab33-9e4add535719" alt="mapping_complete" width="500" height="225">
 <img src="https://github.com/user-attachments/assets/0f583912-e0e7-44e2-95a5-22abfc76e17e" alt="mapping_complete" width="500" height="225">